FlavScents AInsights Entry: Ascorbic Acid (CAS: 50-81-7)

 4. Use in Flavors

 Ascorbic acid is widely used in flavor formulations, particularly in fruit-flavored beverages, candies, and dairy products.
 It serves as an acidulant, enhancing the tartness and freshness of flavors.
 Typical use levels in finished products range from 50 to 500 ppm, depending on the desired intensity and product type.
-Ascorbic acid is stable under acidic conditions but can degrade in the presence of heat and light, necessitating careful formulation to maintain its efficacy.
+It is stable under acidic conditions but can degrade in the presence of heat and light, necessitating careful formulation considerations.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature